-The Wheatland School District (WSD, "the District") serves the City of Wheatland, California and some surrounding areas of unincorporated Yuba County, including the Beale Air Force Base.
-The District serves a total of 1,278 K-8th grade students at one elementary school in Wheatland serving grades K-3, one elementary school near the air force base serving grades K-5, one K-5 charter elementary school, and one middle school (which serves grades 4-5 for the City of Wheatland as well).
+The Wheatland School District ("WSD" or the "District") serves the City of Wheatland, California, and some surrounding areas of unincorporated Yuba County.
+The District serves a total of 1,495 K-8th grade students at one elementary school serving K-3, one elementary school serving K-5, one K-5 charter elementary school and one middle school (which serves grades 4-5 for the City of Wheatland as well).

-In January 2020, the State Allocation Board's biennial inflation adjustment changed the fee to \$4.08 per square foot for residential construction and \$0.66 per square foot for commercial/industrial construction.
+In February 2022, the State Allocation Board's biennial inflation adjustment changed the fee to \$4.79 per square foot for residential construction and \$0.78 per square foot for commercial/industrial construction.
 The District splits its collected developer fees with the Wheatland Union High School District, with WSD retaining 60% of the collected fee.
-The following Developer Fee Justification Study demonstrates the District is justified in collecting 60% the statutory Level I residential and statutory commercial/industrial fees on future development based on the following analysis:
+The following Developer Fee Justification Study demonstrates the District is justified in collecting the statutory Level I residential and statutory commercial/industrial fees in the amounts specified above on future development within the District based on the following analysis:

-- The District's total enrollment at its school sites in 2020-2021 was 1,278 students; - Based on State loading standards, the District has a classroom capacity of 1,628 students; - The City of Wheatland and Yuba County planning departments collectively estimate a total of 652 new residential units to be constructed over the next twenty years.
-These units will be a mix of single-family (552 units) and multi-family (100 units); - It is estimated that the weighted average square footage of new homes will be 2,054 square feet; - Student generation rates, based on a weighted average of surveys of recently constructed units of each type within the District, are 0.408 K-8th grade students per unit; - The 652 new units are projected to generate 266 K-8th grade students for the District to house; - Many District facilities are over 25 years old and in need of modernization to continue housing existing students and students generated by new development at the existing level of service over the next 20 years; - It is fiscally more prudent to extend the useful life of an existing facility than to construct new facilities when possible; - The cost to modernize facilities is approximately 41.1% of the cost to construct new facilities; - The total estimated cost to reconstruct and/or modernize facilities for the students generated from new development is \$8,056,874. - Based on the cost of reconstructed school facilities, the impact equates to \$6.01 per square foot of residential development; - All categories of commercial/industrial development except for mini-storage create a modernization cost to the District of \$1.25 per square foot; - Mini-storage construction creates a cost of \$0.03 per square foot; - The District is justified to adopt its 60% share of the statutory Level I Developer Fees, currently \$2.45 per square foot for residential construction and \$0.40 per square foot for commercial/industrial construction, except for mini-storage which should be charged at \$0.03 per square foot.
+- The District's total enrollment at its school sites in 2021-22 was 1,495 students; - Based on State loading standards, the District has a classroom capacity of 1,628 students; - The City of Wheatland and Yuba County planning departments collectively estimate a total of 1,648 new residential units to be constructed over the next twenty years.
+These units will be a mix of single-family (1,500 units), and affordable (148 units); - Based on information provided by the City of Wheatland and the County of Yuba it is estimated that the weighted average square footage of new homes will be 1,896 square feet; - Based on a weighted average of single-family detached units constructed within the District and affordable units constructed in a "similar to" District in Yuba County, new residential units will generate 0.455 K-8th grade students per unit for the District to house; - The 1,648 new units are projected to generate 750 K-8th grade students for the District to house; - Many District facilities are over 25 years old and in need of modernization to continue housing existing students and students generated by new development at the existing level of service over the next 20 years; - It is fiscally more prudent to extend the useful life of an existing facility than to construct new facilities when possible; - The cost to modernize facilities is approximately 41.1% of the cost to construct new facilities; - The total estimated cost to reconstruct and/or modernize facilities for the students generated from new development is \$25,765,500. - Based on the cost of reconstructed school facilities, the impact equates to \$8.25 per square foot of residential development; - All categories of commercial/industrial development except for mini-storage create a modernization cost to the District of \$2.65 per square foot; - Mini-storage construction creates a cost of \$0.06 per square foot; - The District is justified to adopt its 60% share of the statutory Level I Developer Fees, currently \$2.87 per square foot for residential construction and \$0.47 per square foot for commercial/industrial construction, except for mini-storage which should be charged at \$0.06 per square foot.